 Action steps: Status: Notes: Hire additional HCV epidemiologists at DOH to improve HCV surveillance data quality and analysis.
-In process Nearly complete.
-The Assessment Unit now has an HCV surveillance coordinator, 3 HCV epidemiologists, 3 HCV health services consultants, and a Drug User Health epidemiologist.
-The team will be hiring one additional Drug User Health epidemiologist.
+Complete The Assessment Unit now has an HCV surveillance coordinator, 3 HCV epidemiologists, 3 HCV health services consultants, and two Drug User Health epidemiologists.
 Create HCV disease intervention specialist quality assurance reports to share with LHJs.
-In process DOH HCV surveillance and prevention teams will work together to develop these reports utilizing data in the state's surveillance system, Washington Disease Reporting System.
+Complete DOH HCV surveillance and prevention teams worked in collaboration to develop QA reports utilizing data in the state's surveillance system, Washington Disease Reporting System.
+These QA reports were sent to all local health jurisdictions during this quarter.
 DOH get access to and incorporate additional data into statewide surveillance system to increase completeness of reported case information and identify additional areas for follow-up.
 Data sources include HIV surveillance, WA death, WA birth, STI surveillance, and HIV Ryan White data.
 In process Data share agreement to get access to death and birth data is complete.
 Matching between HCV registry and all data sources and import processes needs to be implemented.

 DOH support work with HCA to match data from the surveillance registry and Medicaid claims data to augment data being sent to the Medicaid MCOs.
 In process DOH is currently working on providing HCA with results following a match conducted in 2019/2020 and matching new data since then.
 A routine match cadence will be established once the backlog is complete.
 DOH support HCA to develop a care cascade using claims data in the Medicaid Claims Database.
-In process DOH provided a link to CDC methodology.
-HCA has nearly completed this work.
+Complete DOH provided a link to CDC methodology.
+HCA has completed this work.
 DOH support HCA to develop a care cascade using claims data in the All-Payer Claims Database (APCD).
-Not begun DOH provided a link to CDC methodology.
-HCA will evaluate the CDC methodology requirements with the available APCD data, and with DOH will determine the efficacy of moving forward.
+Complete DOH provided a link to CDC methodology.
+HCA will evaluate the CDC methodology requirements with the available APCD data and complete the analysis.
 DOH create a surveillance lab-based, statewide care cascade.
-Not begun Leverage CDC methodology.
-Note that there will be limitations as this care cascade is developed until labs begin to consistently report non- positive RNA results.
+Complete Leverage CDC methodology .
+Note that there will be limitations until labs begin to consistently report non- positive RNA results.
 The 2023 notifiable conditions rule update mandates non- positive HCV NAT reporting.
+The baseline lab- based cascade is complete.
 DOH and HCA to develop a comprehensive care cascade.
-Not begun Triangulate the three care cascades to create a comprehensive care cascade.
+In progress Triangulate the three care cascades to create a comprehensive care cascade.
 DOH create and maintain an HCV fact sheet summarizing statewide surveillance data and data limitations.
-In process Fact sheets will be available to share with various partners and will be posted on DOH's public-facing website.
-Plan is to use this as a foundation for a more extensive report.
-DOH complete an HCV surveillance report that can be updated annually.
-Planned The work on the shorter fact sheets will be the starting point for this work.
+Complete Work complete and released on 3/23 Hepatitis C Data Snapshot: Washington State 2021 DOH complete an HCV surveillance report that can be updated annually.
+Planned The work on the shorter fact sheet will be the starting point for this work.